Belfast Bikes: Expansion and development

-Starting initially with 30 stations, the number has increased to 45, and has expanded beyond the city centre area.
+Starting initially with 30 stations, the number has increased to 59, and has expanded beyond the city centre area.
 This includes two stations at Queen's University Belfast (the cost of which was covered by the University), one close to the Titanic Belfast Convention Centre, and at the Mater, Royal Victoria and Belfast City Hospitals (the cost covered by the Belfast Health and Social Care Trust).
-Locations in more residential areas (Shankill Road, Duncairn and the new CS Lewis Square) is also a new feature of the expanding scheme.
+Over recent years, the scheme has expanded into residential areas across the city.

 Plans for expansion are ratified by vote by Belfast City Council Strategic Policy and Resources Committee.

 Sponsorship

 At its launch the scheme was sponsored by Coca-Cola HBC for a three-year period and was known as Coca-Cola Zero Belfast Bikes.
 In April 2018 this sponsorship deal ended and after a tendering process Just Eat were named as the new sponsors in August 2018 with the scheme to be branded as Just Eat Belfast Bikes.
+The latest scheme sponsor (June 2024) is Frank and Honest Coffee Company owned by Irish grocery wholesaler Musgrave Group.

 Costs

 To use the system, users need to take out a subscription, which allows the subscriber an unlimited number of rentals.
 Subscribers can get an Annual Hire Card costing £25, or a 3-day ticket costing £6.
 Users also authorise Belfast Bikes to charge £120 from their credit card if the bike is not returned.
 The first half-hour of every journey is free, after that a service charge applies.
+There is also a popular pay-as-you go option.
 See below for pricing structure:

 In response to a Freedom of Information request, Belfast City Council published financial figures relating to subsidies to the scheme.
 In its first year, the Council subsidised it to the tune of £173,000.
 From April 2016 to April 2017, this increased to £215,000, despite a Business Case showing subsidies would reduce from £56,440 (April 2015 to April 2016), £23,050 (April 2016 - April 2017) and return a profit of £10,730 (April 2017 - April 2018).